Georgia Snake Catcher Stumbles Upon Rarest Snake in the State

 How Long Do Northern Pine Snakes Live?

-Northern Pine Snakes usually live anywhere from 10-15 years old.
-Their lives begin deep within the maze which has been dug by their family.
-After 50-100 days of incubation, the eggs hatch, and the young Pine Snakes are left to fend for themselves and learn their way around their twisting, subterranean home.
-Baby Pine Snakes are about 17 inches long upon hatching, but after growing into adulthood they can grow up to 5 feet long.
+Northern pine snakes usually live anywhere from 10 to 15 years old.
+Their lives begin deep within the maze that has been dug by their family.
+After 50-100 days of incubation, the eggs hatch, and the young pine snakes are left to fend for themselves and learn their way around their twisting, subterranean home.
+Baby pine snakes are about 17 inches long upon hatching, but after growing into adulthood they can grow up to 5 feet long.

 Meet an Indigo Snake in Georgia

 It’s certainly an eventful year for wildlife enthusiasts in Georgia.
 In October, wildlife biologist, Dee Mincey, found an indigo snake in Fort Stewart, GA.
-Not just any indigo snake, either — this one measured seven feet, seven inches.
-A whopping 2.5 feet longer than the average indigo found in the area.
+Not just any indigo snake, either — this one measured 7 feet and 7 inches, a whopping 2.5 feet longer than the average indigo found in the area.

 The snake made headlines, as did Mincey’s Facebook photo where he’s holding the incredibly long snake.
 Indigo snakes are known for their remarkable lengths, but even with that knowledge, this one was something to wonder at.
 These snakes, like the northern pine snake, are non-venomous.
 However, that doesn’t mean they don’t bite!